Fung920/blogsource/source/_posts/moving-files-in-database.markdown

 keywords: move file
 description: how to move different types of files in oracle and DB2 database
 ---
-As a production DBA, we may meet some file moving requirements, such as move a data file from a filesystem to another filesystem, move redo log files, move control files, even move standard file system to ASM.
+As a production DBA, we may meet some file movement requirements, such as move a data file from a filesystem to another filesystem, move redo log files, move control files, even move standard file system to ASM.
 This topic discuss how to relocate those files in Oracle database and how to migrate the whole tablespace in DB2 database.
 <!--more-->
 ### 1. Relocating files in Oracle database
 The most important file types in Oracle database are: data file, control file and redo log file, I'll show the most common approach to relocate these types of file.